vvsharma/GCD_CourseProject/README.md

                 2. Use the "ddply" from the plyr package to summarize the data using mean function as mentioned in the final step 5 of the requirements.

                 3. Write out the file using write.table with the row.name=FALSE option.
+                   Note: This row.name=FALSE option will remove the column names.

 ##Conclusions:
+This exercise, while appearing complex at first turned out to be quite easy at the end onec the requirements were better understood.
+It provided for an end-to-end data tidying experience and required all concepts from week 1 to week 4 lessons (especially if you used grep).

+##Acknowledgements:
+A lot of gratitude to the discussion forum members who analyzed the topics at end and special thanks to David Hood's FAQ which answered some questions even before I thought to ask them.
+And all the other TA's out there confirming or clarifying the doubts.